SJ-Lemur/Numerical-Methods/README.md

-This repository comprises several numerical methods designed to locate solutions for single-variable equations.
+This repository comprises several numerical methods designed to locate solutions for single-variable equations and ODE's.